sergei-mironov/rm2env/README.md

 ### Establishing wireless SSH connection

-To enable SSH access to the Remarkable tablet I rely on a third-party server with a public IP address.
-We use [install-sshR](./sh/install-sshR.sh) to setup a Systemd service on the device and to send necessary SSH keys to the server.
-The service then maintains a connection to the server which keeps certain ports open and pointing back to the device.
+To enable SSH access to the Remarkable tablet we rely on a third-party server with a public IP address (the VPS).
+We use [rmssh-install](./sh/rmssh-install.sh) to setup a Systemd service on the device and to send the necessary SSH keys to the VPS.
+The tablet then maintains a connection to the VPS by keeping certain ports opened so the users can establish a wireless connection to the tablet using VPS as a relay.

-If the installation is successful, run the `rmssh` script
+Given the successful installation, one can run the `rmssh` script in order to reach the tablet without connecting its USB cable.

 ```sh
 $ rmssh remarkable
 ```

-to login using the SSH proxy via your server

 ### Accessing Remarkable PDFs from Host

-This repository includes a set of shell-scripts written on top of [Dr Fraga's approach](https://www.ucl.ac.uk/~ucecesf/remarkable/) to accessing Remarkable data.
-In contrast to Dr.Fraga, we use `rsync` rather then `fuse` mounts to manage the data transfer.
+This repository includes a set of shell-scripts based on the [Dr Fraga's approach](https://www.ucl.ac.uk/~ucecesf/remarkable/) of accessing Remarkable data.
+In contrast to the Dr.Fraga's approach, we use `rsync` rather then `sshfuse` to manage the data transfer.

-From the user's point of view, the overall process works as follows:
+The generic workflow is shown below.

-1. [rmcommon](./sh/rmcommon) controls the configuration environment
+1. Adjust the [rmcommon](./sh/rmcommon) that defines the main configuration environment variables.
-   variables.
-2. [install-sshR](./sh/install-sshR.sh) (Optional) installs the systemd
-   rule to the remarkable device and the SSH key to a third-party server with public IP as configured by configuration variables.
-If you don't have one, you can still use the default USB wire to get a direct SSH connection.
-This step typically has to be performed once after every remarkable update.
+2. Optionally run the [rmssh-install](./sh/rmssh-install.sh) to install the systemd rule to the RM2 tables and to send the SSH key to a third-party VPS server with the public IP as configured by configuration variables.
+If you don't have one, you can still default to a wired SSH connection via the USB cable.
+This step typically has to be performed once after every RM2 software update.
-3. [rmpull](./sh/rmpull) pulls the whole `xochitl`
+3. Run the [rmpull](./sh/rmpull) to pull the `xochitl` from the tablet.
-   folder from Remarkable device to the host using the `rsync` tool. `rmpull` removes all extra files on the Host that don't present on the tablet.
+   `rmpull` removes all extra files on the Host that don't present on the tablet.
 4. Modify the Host-version of `xochitl`, such as:
    - [rmls](./sh/rmls) Lists the folder's content
    - [rmfind](./sh/rmfind) Gets the document UUID by name